tofugu/wanikani-knowledge-guide/_posts/2018-11-25-payment-methods.md

 Some prepaid cards really don’t like being used online, and some do.
 It’s a toss up whether they’ll work, but you can always try.

-## Can I use Apple Pay/Venmo/bank transfer/Western Union/Bitcoin/etc.?
+## What other payment methods are available to use?

-Nope!
-If it isn't a credit/bank card or PayPal, we cannot accept it.
+Aside from credit/debit card and PayPal, we accept [Apple Pay](https://stripe.com/docs/connect/payment-method-available-countries#apple-pay), [Google Pay](https://stripe.com/docs/connect/payment-method-available-countries#google-pay), or [Link](https://stripe.com/docs/connect/payment-method-available-countries#link).
+These options are only available in certain regions, so click on the links to see if your country participates.

 <small><small>Though I heard a rumor Koichi is willing to talk to people with Dogecoin.
 Just a rumor though, probably unfounded.